Date(s) - Nov 07, 2019

 Contact our Training Team

-Welcome to Document Accessibility: Accessible PowerPoint Presentations, part of the Microassist Accessibility Series.
+Welcome to Creating Accessible PowerPoint Presentations.
 Microassist’s goal with this series of courses is to enable content creators to reach the broadest possible audience by helping authors create content that is accessible, perceivable, and useable by all users, regardless of level of ability or impairment.

 PowerPoint is a standard program in today’s office software suite, and your audience is likely familiar with it.

 Multiple versions of PowerPoint are currently in use.
-In today’s class, we’ll use PowerPoint 2016.
+In today’s class, we’ll use Microsoft PowerPoint.
 You may find that some of the accessibility options and features are in different locations on earlier versions of the program.

 NOTE: Objectives and topics are subject to change based on new information and technologies.